 The choice between poetry and prose ultimately depends on the writer’s intention, the message they want to convey, and the desired impact on the reader.
 Consider the following factors when deciding which form to use:

-3. Content: Assess the nature of your content.
-If you aim to explore abstract concepts, inner thoughts, or intense emotions, poetry might be the suitable choice.
-For a broader exploration of characters, events, or informative topics, prose might be more appropriate.
+- Content: Assess the nature of your content.
+Poetry might be a suitable choice if you aim to explore abstract concepts, inner thoughts, or intense emotions.
+Prose might be more appropriate for a broader exploration of characters, events, or informative topics.

-4. Style: Reflect on your personal writing style and strengths.
-Experiment with both poetry and prose to find the form that allows you to express yourself most effectively.
+- Style: Reflect on your writing style and strengths.
+Experiment with poetry and prose to find the form that allows you to express yourself most effectively.

 Writing is a form of self-expression, and there are no strict rules on which form to choose.
 You can even combine elements of poetry and prose to create a unique blend that suits your creative vision.